Special Victims Unit: New York City

 They also deal with children, disabled and elderly victims of non-sexual crimes who require special handling.
-The Special Victims Division does not investigate murder or child pornography cases.
+The Special Victims Division does not investigate murder or child sexual exploitation material cases.
 Murders are investigated by the precinct detective squad in which the murder was committed and/or the borough homicide squad.
-Child pornography cases are investigated by various computer crime squads and task forces.
+Child sexual exploitation material cases are investigated by various computer crime squads and task forces.
 Robberies are investigated by precinct detective squads and/or borough robbery squads.
 If a sex crime is involved, the Special Victims Division may assist in the investigation.

+In June 2022, the Justice Department announced a federal investigation into the division's "deficiencies", including “failing to conduct basic investigative steps and instead shaming and abusing survivors and re-traumatizing them during investigations.”

 In popular culture

 The American television show Law & Order: Special Victims Unit, the first spin-off in the Law & Order franchise, follows the cases of a fictional NYPD SVU division.
-Another U.S. television show Homicide: Life on the Street makes references to the Sex Crimes Unit, another name for Special Victims Unit.
+Another American television show Homicide: Life on the Street makes references to the Sex Crimes Unit, another name for Special Victims Unit.